 For the complete documentation index, see llms.txt.
-Markdown variants are available only for registry-approved public pages by appending .md to eligible URLs or by sending Accept: text/markdown.
+Markdown variants of the ranked boards (dynasty and fantasy rankings for NFL, NBA, MLB and CFB) are available by appending .md to those URLs or by sending Accept: text/markdown; other pages answer 404.

 The Kelly criterion stakes a fixed fraction of bankroll equal to (b·p − q)/b — where b is the net decimal payout, p the fair win probability, and q = 1 − p — the mathematically optimal size for long-run bankroll growth.